nslcorp/aws-react-ecomerce-backend/import-service/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+DONE: task 5.1 ==> Create a new service called import-service and configure folder at S3

+NOT DONE: task 5.2 ==> create lambda `importProductsFile` and handle Signed URL NOT DONE: task 5.3 ==> create lambda importFileParser and parse file NOT DONE: task 5.4 ==> create MR, commit all code

+Additional:
+NOT DONE: async/await is used in lambda functions

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.